- Bioinformatics Scientist

 Male, Female, Others

-The career is suitable for any individual who is passionate to research in the areas of biology using both computer science and technology.
-The career is skill-oriented.
-It suits everyone with curious, intellectual and investigative personalities regardless of gender.
+A bioinformatics career is suitable for any individual who is passionate to research in the areas of biology using both computer science and technology.
+It is a skill-oriented career and suits everyone with curious, intellectual and investigative personalities regardless of gender.

 Any special needs

-The candidate should be able to work with computer systems and use microscopes and other laboratory equipment.
+A career as a bioinformatics scientist requires individuals to proficient in computer skills and they must know how to use microscopes and other laboratory equipment.
 Healthy eyesight is required for effective performance.
 A bioinformatics scientist should be physically fit for handling multiple tasks in time.

 Table of Contents for Bioinformatics Scientist